 The Placer County Oral Health Program focuses on promoting preventive dental care knowledge and access to early preventive dental services with the aim of boosting the number of Placer County’s residents who remain cavity-free.
 Watch a video to learn more about the program.

 If so, you and your family members can take advantage of the free dental services offered during Dental Days at WIC.
-A dental professional provides families participating in WIC with oral health screenings, fluoride varnish applications, dental supplies, and referrals to a dental home for follow-up care.
+A dental professional provides families with dental screenings, fluoride varnish to prevent cavities, dental resource, and oral hygiene information, and dental supplies.
 All services are free to participants.
 Find schedules and resources in the column to the right.

 The Placer County Oral Health Alliance is a county-wide collaborative created by the Oral Health Program which concentrates a community focus on oral health problems and works to ensure that all Placer County residents have access to and utilize appropriate dental prevention services.
 By bringing together healthcare providers, community-based organizations, community members and public health agencies, it serves to eliminate any unnecessary duplication of effort and therefore bring about more effective and efficient delivery of oral health services to children in Placer County.